VerifiableRobotics/LTLMoPWeb3D/README.md

 LTLMoPWeb3D
 ===================

 A website for Cornell's Autonomous Systems Lab to essentially have LTLMoP available in 3D and online.
+[Check out the live version!](https://ltlmop.herokuapp.com).
 See the [Wiki](https://github.com/LTLMoP/LTLMoP/wiki/) for more details.

 <br />
 (Below taken from the Wiki's Overview)